lusavova/cs-notes/README.md

-# Testing

-Everything I learned about testing from Martin Fowler
+# Everything you need to know about testing

 Testing is an **essential part of software development** that helps ensure that the code being produced is reliable, performs well, and meets the needs of users.
 However it is often overlooked or undervalued.
 Many developers view testing as a time-consuming and unnecessary chore, preferring to focus their efforts on writing new code or implementing new features.
 However, this approach can lead to significant problems down the line, such as various bugs, performance issues, or security vulnerabilities.
 In contrast, a robust testing strategy can help ensure that the software being produced is reliable, efficient, and secure, and can help prevent these types of issues from arising.